techpines/express.io/examples/README.md

 [Get the code.](https://github.com/techpines/express.io/tree/master/examples/route-forwarding)

-You can also forward routes from on io request to another, and even from a web request to another.
+The middleware style of routing is not a very good fit for io requests.
+A typical io request does not need a response, so instead of middleware, __express.io__ offers robust *route forwarding*.
+Route forwarding can allow for a variety of rich realtime applications.

 You just use `req.io.route(route)` to forward the current request.

-In the following example, a route is a passed from an initial web request through to io routes, until finally back to the user.
+In this example, a route is a passed from an initial web request through two io routes, until finally back to the user.
+If you go to `localhost:7076` you should see a simple json request returned.

+__This is a copy-paste example.__

 #### Server (app.js)